Headwaters of the Assiniboine

 Why a building permit?

-A building permit is required prior to construction.
+A building permit is required prior to most construction.
 A fee is charged for all building permits.

 Permits expire after 6 months from date of issue but may be renewed for a further 6 months without fee.